 Pour the vinaigrette over the salad, stir to coat, cover and refrigerate for at least two or more hours before serving, giving it an occasionally stir.

-Serve cold with some grilled chicken or meat or enjoy it on its own as a light lunch or with some corn chips.
+Serve cold with some grilled chicken or meat, enjoy it on its own as a light lunch, or serve as a salsa with corn chips.